 Bissell provides the perfect mini vacuum, weighing in at just four pounds!
 The handy rubber tip eliminates that pesky static bond to make sure pet hair lifts away from any surface.
 The small design maneuvers around chairs and up the stairs without a problem, letting you get into every nook and cranny.

 Downsides?
-While the vacuum works great on pet hair, it doesn’t do as well on ordinary dirt (who knew?).
+While the vacuum works great on pet hair, it doesn’t do well on ordinary dirt (who knew?).
 Also, it does have a cord you need to keep track of.
 Whether or not that’s a deal-breaker is up to you.

 Shark makes quite a few appearances in the category of pet vacuum cleaners.
 The Wandvac provides a hand-held option for people that want to skip the cord.
 No brush means no worries about tangled hair.
 You get two attachments to allow you to reach every part of the house.
 Want to travel?
 The battery makes this pet vacuum cleaner portable!